Is Anxiety Spiritual Warfare? A Biblical Answer for Christians Battling Fear

 “Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.”

-This verse is one of the most direct instructions in all of Scripture for spiritual warfare.
-And notice the order: submission to God comes first, then resistance.
+This is one of the most direct instructions in all of Scripture for spiritual warfare.
+Notice the order: submission to God comes first, then resistance.
 You cannot fight from a place of self-reliance.
 Spiritual warfare against anxiety begins not with strength but with surrender — bringing your mind, your fear, and your helplessness to God before you engage the enemy.
 The resistance that follows is not willpower.
 It is faith standing on what God has already said.

 2 Timothy 1:7 (NKJV)